Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

+The Ewens measure with parameter $\theta$ ($>0$) is a measure on $S_n$, which may be defined by taking $\theta_i=\theta$ in the definition of the generalized Ewens measure.
+The partition function is $\binom{n+\theta-1}{n}$ in this case.
 This measure has first appeared in the study of population genetics \cite{ewens1972}.
 The Ewens measure has found many practical applications, through its connection with Kingman's coalescent process \cite{kingman1982} and its occurrence in non-parametric Bayesian statistics \cite{antoniak1974}.